preset/website/content/docs/03-guides/05-laravel.md

 ## Laravel presets

-The [Laravel Presets](https://github.com/laravel-presets) will offer community-maintained presets specifically made for Laravel.
+The [Laravel Presets](https://github.com/laravel-presets) organization will offer community-maintained presets specifically made for Laravel.

 They can be used with the `laravel:preset-name` syntax: